 Unfortunately, the record’s momentum often stalls with too many “slow-burner” dream pop songs that mistake languidness for atmosphere.
 “Walk on the Moon” is the requisite attempt at a “lush” ballad that largely falls flat but for the mid-song fuzz crescendo.
 “It’s too late” is similarly structured but features a much better orchestrated feedback outro that lets the listener bathe in the buzzy bliss of Hanna’s BOSS ME-X pedalboard magic.

-Overall, the record is a faster-paced but less consistent analogue to Autolux’s Future Perfect, also released in 2004.
+Overall, the record is a faster-paced but less consistent analogue to Autolux’s Future Perfect, which came out in the same year.
 Barring acoustic clunkers like “Before we Fall” and “End at the Beginning”, it’s a fun record to listen to.
 Long term through, you probably won’t see yourself coming back to many of the songs here.